shivangi88/Web-Application-Development-using-Django/README.md

 Developing a web application for user registration using Django and PostgreSQL

 # Technologies used:
-Python, Django, PostgreSQL, HTMl, CSS
+Python, Django, PostgreSQL, HTML, CSS